lit/lit.dev/packages/lit-dev-content/site/docs/v3/data/task.md

 {% endswitchable-sample %}
 ### Task chaining

 Sometimes you want to run one task when another task completes.
+This can be useful if the tasks have different arguments so that the chained task may run without the first task running again.
-To do this you can use the value of a task as an argument to the other:
+In this case it'll use the first task like a cache.
+To do this you can use the value of a task as an argument to another task:

 {% switchable-sample %}